AI-Native-Computing/AINCS-Standard/AINCS-Specification.md

 A **Unified Input Mechanism** is a **shared interface** through which both AI and human users issue system commands.
 AI must not operate through **separate, privileged execution pathways**; instead, it must interact with the system **as a peer within the shared execution model**.

-## 7. AI Compliance & Regulatory Alignment
+### **7. AI Compliance & Regulatory Alignment**
 AI-Native systems must adhere to all applicable **legal, ethical, and regulatory requirements** governing AI decision-making, logging, and observability.
+- AINCS-compliant systems **must document compliance validation methods**, ensuring alignment with the AI-Native Computing Standard governance framework.
+- Future **compliance guidance and audit methodologies** will be maintained under [Governance](./governance.md).
+- AI compliance **must be testable**, allowing validation of AINCS principles in AI implementation.